 During the fiscal year ended December 31, 2022, the District Attorney implemented GASB 87, Leases, as required and early implemented GASB 96, Subscription-Based Information Technology Agreements.
-In reviewing their contracts none appeared to be leases as defined by GASB 87; however, three contracts appeared to qualify as SBITs, Subscription-Based Information Technology Agreements as defined by GASB 96.
-These contracts were for 1) broadband/internet/fax, 2) technical support/host/back up, and 3) Voice Plan/Phone all through one vendor.
+In reviewing their contracts as of December 31, 2024, one appeared to be leases as defined by GASB 87; and three contracts appeared to qualify as SBITs, Subscription-Based Information Technology Agreements as defined by GASB 96. contracts were for 1) broadband/internet/fax, 2) technical support/host/back up, and 3) Voice Plan/Phone all through one vendor.
 Each appeared to have a noncancellable term of 36 months and imputed interest rate of 1.5% monthly.
 Contracts 2 and 3 had payments began in January 2023 while contract 1's payments began in March 2023.
+Contract 1 was modified and restated as of January 1, 2024 and noted as R-Contract 1 below.
+The restatement caused a \$260 Other Financing Source and Expenditure due to the change in ROU asset value.
+The change in liability was \$854 which was a reduction of OFS-ROU liability and an expenditure-ROU principal, reducing the principal payments.
+The GASB 87 lease is listed as Contract 4 and is for a postage meter.
+It was signed on 11/1/24 and appears to be for 20 quarters.
+The same imputed interest rate of 1.5 monthly (4.5% quarterly) has been utilized for computing net present value.
+Actual postage cost is variable and expensed as purchased.